Reading time: 4 min.

 Norwood 6 vs 7: what’s the difference?

-People at Norwood stage 6 may already appear almost completely bald.
+People who are at stage 6 on the Norwood scale may already appear almost completely bald.
 So it’s disheartening to learn there’s actually a further stage of hair loss: Norwood 7.

 Does Finasteride work at Norwood stage 6?

 Finasteride can help stimulate some regrowth even if your hair loss is severe.
-One study found that Finasteride is better at treating severe male androgenetic alopecia than Minoxidil, though it’s not as effective as Dutasteride [1].
+One study found that Finasteride is better at treating severe male androgenetic alopecia (male pattern hair loss) than Minoxidil, though it’s not as effective as Dutasteride [1].

 Does Minoxidil work at Norwood stage 6?